lossofego/spotify2soulseek/README.md

 ## Troubleshooting

 **"Windows protected your PC"**
-- Click "More info" → "Run anyway"
+- Click "More info" then "Run anyway"
 - This is normal for unsigned applications

 **"No internet connection"**